 In 2010, Leslie debuted with a three-title contemplative poetry series: Ruminations at Twilight, Oak Wise, and The Barren Plain.
-These three books went on to garner several accolades including a total of 3 pushcart-prize nominations, the Nautilus Gold Medal for Poetry and Foreword Reviews‘ Book of the Year Award.
-She followed this success with, Fleeting Moments of Fierce Clarity, which was named a finalist in the Next Generation Indie Book Awards and was nominated for a Pushcart Prize.
+These three books went on to garner several accolades including a total of 3 pushcart-prize nominations, the Nautilus Gold Medal for Poetry, and Foreword Reviews’ IndieFab Awards.
+She followed this success with, Fleeting Moments of Fierce Clarity, which was named a finalist in the Next Generation Indie Book Awards and was likewise nominated for a Pushcart Prize.

-Balancing her passion for writing with her love of learning, Leslie sits on the Board of the Art’s Cafe Mystic.
+Balancing her passion for writing with her love of learning, Leslie has sat on the Board of the Art’s Cafe Mystic.
 She currently is a member of the Board of Directors for the Independent Book Publisher’s Association.
 With over 3,000 members, IBPA is the largest publishing trade association in the U.S. She is a graduate of the University of London and a Fellow with the International League of Conservation Writers.
-She is currently working to complete a L.B.A. at Harvard University’s Extension School in Cambridge, Massachusetts.
+She is currently working to complete a B.A. at Harvard University’s Extension School in Cambridge, Massachusetts.

 In 2011, Browning opened Homebound Publications, and its five divisions, including the magazine The Wayfarer of which she is Editor-in-Chief.
 In early 2018, following the release of To Lose the Madness and the TEDx Talk she presented at Yale University’s TEDx Conference based on her own journey with successive trauma and search for transcendence, Browning founded the RadicalAuthenticity.Community website, a community of storytellers who, by sharing our own journey with emotional struggle, help to normalize mental illness and dispel the stigma surrounding it.

 interviews & articles